 As the owner of two small businesses in the 36th District, two-term Mayor for the City of Milford and a member of several non-profit Boards, I have had a unique look inside the local economy.
 What I have learned from each of these positions is that a healthy economy and job growth come from a spirit of togetherness and a partnership between business, government and the community.

-Running our small businesses on a daily basis for the last eight years has taught us a real world, practical understanding of what it takes to create jobs in our local economy and how to meet the pressures and challenges that small business owners face.
+Running our small businesses on a daily basis for the last ten years has taught us a real world, practical understanding of what it takes to create jobs in our local economy and how to meet the pressures and challenges that small business owners face.
 As an employer, I take the commitment to our employees, customers and our community very seriously.
 I know that if we are to meet these commitments, we must make smart decisions to grow our business in a responsible way.

-As the Mayor of Milford, we also helped expand our workforce and create jobs by engaging our current employers, highlighted by partnering with Bayhealth Medical Center on their $350 million private investment in the Bayhealth Sussex Campus.
+As the Mayor of Milford, I helped expand our workforce and create jobs by engaging our current employers, highlighted by partnering with Bayhealth Medical Center on their $350 million private investment in the Bayhealth Sussex Campus.
 Nemours Pediatric and Senior Care has committed to bringing neurologists, endocrinologists, speech and physical therapists to our area.
 In addition, the environment created by Bayhealth and the City of Milford encouraged Nationwide Health Services to invest more than $20 million — and a proposal of 300 good-paying, full-time jobs — into the current Milford Memorial Hospital site as they build an innovative, multi-use, healthcare-focused community.

-These things don’t happen by chance.
+These things do not happen by chance.
 They happen as a result of a partnership between government, existing businesses and the community, which says to employers, “We want you here, we’re proud of our area, and we want to see you succeed.”
-As your State Representative I will take that spirit of partnership to the state level, to help build and maintain that same spirit.
+As your State Representative I will continue this spirit of partnership to the state level, to help build and maintain that same spirit.
 Together, through these efforts, we can create an environment that allows families to determine their own future with quality jobs and a fertile ground for entrepreneurs.

 A SENSE OF PLACE

-I believe the residents of the 36th District want a State Representative that understands our local economy and has experience with meeting these challenges through partnerships.
+Residents of the 36th District want a State Representative that understands our local economy and has experience with meeting these challenges through partnerships.
 I will always strive to build and maintain that spirit of partnership, welcoming and encouraging employers.
 I commit to doing everything in my power to clear the runway so they can fly and create good, stable jobs for our families.
 And I will always encourage a sense of place for our communities, so that future generations can enjoy calling the 36th District home, too.